jculpepper7/mississippi_ice_phenology/README.md

 # mississippi_ice_phenology
-This repository contains code to extract ice phenology from lake pixels
+This repository contains code to extract ice phenology from polyons provided by KathiJo Jankowski (USGS)